-What is life like raising children in a military life style?
+What has it been like raising children in military life?

 Tough!
 Parenting is truly not for the faint of heart, and being a parent in the military world adds many specific difficulties.
 I’m the mother of four fun and wonderful children, S (21), I (18) H (14) and A (12).
 Chris and I had a child born at each of our first four duty stations.
 We have home-schooled our children and I believe that this has provided some much-needed stability to our ever-moving family.

-How do you overcome the challenges of military life every day (physically, mentally, emotionally and/or spiritually)?
+How do you overcome the challenges of military life every day?
 Do any specific habits or daily rituals help you?

 Wherever I might be in the world, some tried and true pastimes have brought me great joy.
 As a Christian, I believe that spending time in God’s Word has been vital to my being able to function in this military world.
 Listening to praise and worship music or having a dance party with my family to TobyMac music add fun to what could be the drudgery of cleaning up after supper.